evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/01-overview.md

 **Chapter 02 — Business Overview**

-This chapter defines the business context of the Coach Portal, including market positioning, stakeholders, value proposition, business model, competitive advantages, revenue opportunities and strategic alignment with the EVOXA ecosystem.
+This chapter defines the business context, market opportunity, stakeholders, value proposition and strategic objectives of the Nutritionist Portal within the EVOXA ecosystem.